-The old box culvert used to be a major problem in winter
+Crossing the culvert used to be a major problem for fire trucks in winter

-A discrete sign for those heading up the trail from Telbit Crossing
+A discreet sign for those heading up the trail from Telbit Crossing

-This section near Tyers Junction is no longer part of the rail trail
+A section near Tyers Junction in 2013.
+This is no longer part of the trail

-A B-double logging truck on its way out of Tyers Junction
+A B-double log truck gets right of way as it leaves Tyers Junction